bodhicougar/viktoria-castellano-broken/src/pages/productions.md

 October 2021

 The young Tyrolean author Sarah Milena Rendel (born in 1992) dealt with the impact of the pandemic on private news television in 2020.
-As a result, she wrote a comedy which illuminates the gender roles of both men and women in this work field.
+As a result, she wrote a comedy that illuminates the gender roles of both men and women in this work field.
 The transmission of news in permanent live broadcasts offers quite a few surprises and due to the isolation to the world, lots of intrigues can be spun in order to rise up the career ladder.

 **Cast:**